archanpaul/vscode_devcontainer_py/README.md

 ## How to save devcontainer image

 - Find the container: `podman ps -a`
-- Commit the container to an image: `podman commit <container_id_or_name> py312_devcontainer:latest`
+- Commit the container to an image: `podman commit <container_id_or_name> ml_devcontainer:latest`
 - Verify the image: `podman images`
-- Run a new container from the image: `podman run -it py312_devcontainer:latest /bin/bash`
+- Run a new container from the image: `podman run -it ml_devcontainer:latest /bin/bash`
-- Save image for future use: `podman save -o py312_devcontainer_DATE.tar py312_devcontainer:latest`
+- Save image for future use: `podman save -o ml_devcontainer_DATE.tar ml_devcontainer:latest`
-- Reload container from saved image: `podman load -i py312_devcontainer_DATE.tar`
+- Reload container from saved image: `podman load -i ml_devcontainer_DATE.tar`

 ## Example uses-cases